MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

     1. **Most influential factors:** There are many factors that are taken into account when creating your prediction.
 Each of the factors has its importance calculated for the aggregated predictions a model creates.
 You can use these factors to help validate your prediction results.
 Or you can use this information later to [create segments](segments.md) that could help influence churn risk for customers.

-1. For business accounts there is an additional page of information called **Influential feature analysis** next to **Summary**
+1. For business accounts there is an additional page of information called **Influential feature analysis** next to **Summary** of results, with four sections of data:

-1. Here you can see the the potential reasons why a business account is likely to churn.
+    1. Right pane: Content that shows up in the page is dictated by the item that is curretly selected in the right pane.
+In the right pane there are two lists **Top customers** and **Benchmark customers**.
+Both lists are ordered by decreasing value of the churn score whether the score is just for the customer or a combined score for customers + a sub-classification like Product Category

+        1. **Top customers**: List of 10 customers that are at highest risk of churn and lowest risk of churn based on their churn scores.
+        2. **Benchmark customers**: List of 10 customers that were selected by you when you when you configured the model

+    1. **Churn score:** Shows the churn scrore for the selected item in the right pane.

+    1. **Churn risk distribution:** Shows the churn risk distribution across customers while highlighting the percnetile in which the selected customer is.

+    1. **Top features increasing Churn risk:** For the selected item in the right pane, you can see the top reasons for why that item is likley to churn.
+Along with this you can also see the degree of impact this reason has on the churn score and they you get a comparison across the lows, mediums and highs.

 ## Manage predictions